-Acknowledgements
+Acknowledgements We would like to thank the editor, the guest editor, and the reviewers for their thoughtful comments and efforts towards improving our manuscript.
 The authors gratefully acknowledge support from the Consortium for Data Analytics in Risk, Swiss Re Institute, and NNEdPro Global Centre for Nutrition and Health.
-We are very grateful to Bob Anderson, Nate Jensen, David Unwin, and participants of the Risk Seminar at UC-Berkeley for insightful comments on this work.
-The data that support the findings of this study are available on request from the corresponding author.
-The data are not publicly available due to privacy or ethical restrictions.
+We are very grateful to Bob Anderson, Nate Jensen, David Unwin, and the participants of the Risk Seminar at UC Berkeley for their insightful comments on this work.
+XD's work is also supported in part by the seed grant of the California Center for Population Research as a part of the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) population research infrastructure grant P2C-HD041022.